 Becoming a customer-centric leader starts with understanding and agreeing what is encompassed in the role of a leader.
-Our view is that a leader exists to mobilize others to execute the strategy and deliver results in order to create value.
+Our view is that a leader exists to mobilize others to execute the strategy and deliver results in order to create value over a customer's lifetime.
 In the context of customer centricity, value is created by engaging with each customer as an individual—where they want, when they want, how they want—no small feat!
 To do this effectively means changing systems, processes, capabilities, individual mindsets, and ultimately culture.

 While customer centricity starts in the heads of executives, it is their behavior that ultimately leads to successful transformation.
 Customer-centric leadership behavior acts as the catalyst for the wider organization to not only be engaged, but also excited.
 Our research suggests that there are four drivers that help leaders move their customer-centric vision out of the clouds and into everyday business:

 The first driver focuses on setting the right direction and sculpting the organization’s vision for customer centricity.
 Sitting behind this vision must be a strategy that delivers differentiated levels of customer insights.
 Not a strategy for strategy’s sake, but a strategy for the customer’s sake.
 The strategy must be robust, take into account myriad organizational changes, and be based in reality.
 The “reality test” is critical as many leaders assume that their plans are appropriate for their customers and global markets without diving into real data.

 • Start with analytics.
 Understand your capabilities, resources, clients, stakeholders, and competitors.

 • Check your strategic options against the values and long-term purpose of the business.
 Will your plan take you in the right direction?

 • Don’t plan the strategy in a vacuum.
 Instead, make sure you consider the context of the wider organization, including other functions, customer service areas, and industries.